 Linguists have long noted that certain speech sounds occur more often than others and tried to explain these differences by referring to their relative complexity.
 The Russian linguist Roman Jakobson first proposed the notion of implicational universals, according to which, if a language has a structure at a given level of complexity, it also has the simpler structures.
 It follows that while all languages have the simplest structures, progressively fewer languages will have the more complex structures, depending on the level of complexity that they decide to tolerate.
 Moreover, in his famous book Child Language, Aphasia and Phonological Universals, Jakobson (1941/1968) argued that implicational universals operate in the same way in language acquisition and in aphasia.
 In acquisition, a more complex structure implies the acquisition of the simpler counterpart.
 In aphasia, more complex structures are lost before simpler ones.
-This is known as the 'regression hypothesis'.
+This is known as the "regression hypothesis".

-In the sixties, Greenberg, following the ideas of Jakobson and, more generally, of the Prague school of Phonology, published a short book outlining what he believed to be universal principles which dictate which language structures are intrinsically simpler than others across phonology, morphology and semantics (Greenberg, 1966-2005; "Language Universals with special reference to feature hierarchies").
+In the sixties, Greenberg, following the ideas of Jakobson and, more generally, of the Prague school of phonology, published a short book outlining what he believed to be universal principles that dictate which language structures are intrinsically simpler than others across phonology, morphology, and semantics (Greenberg, 1966-2005, Language Universals: With Special Reference to Feature Hierarchies).
 These principles were derived chiefly from phonology.
-In phonology, the 'unmarked' values of phonemes will be those which require a position of the articulators closer to their position at rest and which, therefore, require less effort to be produced than the secondary 'marked' version1.
-Unmarked values will be identified by a number of characteristics: 1) they will be those preserved when a contrast is neutralized in a given linguistic environment (the marked feature will change to unmarked); 2) they will show more allophonic variability and characterize the basic allophone2; 3) they will characterize more phonemes than the corresponding marked values (or an equal number, never fewer phonemes); crucially 4) they will be more frequent in the language than the corresponding marked values.
-Note that the fourth characteristic is a direct consequence of the first 3.
+In phonology, the "unmarked" values of phonemes will be those that require a position of the articulators closer to their position at rest, and which, therefore, require less effort to be produced than the secondary "marked" version.
+Unmarked values will be identified by a number of characteristics: (a) They will be those preserved when a contrast is neutralized in a given linguistic environment (the marked feature will change to unmarked); (b) they will show more allophonic variability and characterize the basic allophone2; (c) they will characterize more phonemes than the corresponding marked values (or an equal number, never fewer phonemes); crucially (d) they will be more frequent in the language than the corresponding marked values.
+Note that the fourth characteristic is a direct consequence of the first three.

-In the era of Generative Phonology (Chomsky & Halle, 1968; The Sound Pattern of English), principles of complexity took a less central role in linguistic theories.
+In the era of generative phonology (Chomsky & Halle, 1968, The Sound Pattern of English), principles of complexity took a less central role in linguistic theories.
 The emphasis was on how to derive surface phonological representations from deeper, more primitive representations using a formalized set of rules.
-Markedness principles influenced the application of these rules only in a limited way (although see Stampe, 1973 who stressed universal complexity principles based on articulation and also Kisseberth, 1970; Kiparsky & Menn, 1977 and Menn, 1980 who put forward the idea of different rules 'conspiring' towards the same goal of avoiding certain complex structures).
-Principles and Parameters (Chomsky, 1997) introduced the idea of a universal grammar as a set of parameters with binary values which can be set 'on' or 'off'.
-Complexity principles were more important here since the default settings of the Grammar were assumed to be the unmarked/simpler values of phonemic features.
+Markedness principles influenced the application of these rules only in a limited way (although see Stampe, 1973, who stressed universal complexity principles based on articulation, and also Kiparsky & Menn, 1977; Kisseberth, 1970, and Menn, 1980, who put forward the idea of different rules "conspiring" towards the same goal of avoiding certain complex structures).
+Principles and Parameters (Chomsky, 1997) introduced the idea of a universal grammar as a set of parameters with binary values that can be set "on" or "off".
+Complexity principles were more important here since the default settings of the grammar were assumed to be the unmarked/simpler values of phonemic features.
 During language acquisition, some parameters are set to marked values on the basis of input from the environment.
 Different languages switch on different parameters.
-Principles and Parameters paved the way for the most popular current approach --Optimality Theory-- where principles of complexity play a central role since they determine the phonemic inventory of a language.
+Principles and Parameters paved the way for the most popular current approach-optimality theory-where principles of complexity play a central role since they determine the phonemic inventory of a language.